 While many small attempts had been made at revolution before, the destruction of Starkman Prime heightened and intensified incidents of unrest throughout the Amarr Empire.
 Ironically, the Nefantar played a role in fermenting this unrest by first exporting those Minmatar showing the most signs of dissidence to all corners of the Empire, and then hiding the fact that a fair number of Starkmanir actually survived on their holdings.
 It took two hundred and sixty-nine years for the spark set off by Drupar Maak to ignite the flames of Rebellion, but ignite it did.

-Initially the Amarr force swept aside whole squadrons of rebel ships, and the governor of Ani at the time, Lord Basad, used the brief respite granted by the Reclamation's arrival to construct a formidable fortress in orbit around Hjoramold VII.
+Initially the Amarr force swept aside whole squadrons of rebel ships, and the governor of Ani at the time, Lord Basad, used the brief respite granted by the Reclamation's arrival to construct a formidable fortress in orbit around Hjoramold XII.

 The tide turned quickly for the pro-Empire forces.
 A double agent lured the Nefantar tribal leader to a remote location in the Uriok system and assassinated him.
-This act caused a massive up-swing in disruptive acts among those slaves still held in bondage, and mere days later a saboteur succeeded in destroying the Reclamation in the Traun system.
+This act caused a massive up-swing in disruptive acts among those slaves still held in bondage, and mere days later a saboteur succeeded in destroying the TES Reclamation in the Traun system.

-With the threat of the Reclamation gone, the rebel fleet turned back towards Hjoramold.
+With the threat of the capital ship gone, the rebel fleet turned back towards Hjoramold.
 The bulk of the Amarr Fleet had been forced to pull back to quell riots closer to home, and the Ani constellation was now completely cut off now from the rest of the Empire.
 The Nefantar prepared to evacuate.

 Dismantling monuments and relics, the Nefantar packed them up and, avoiding the jump gates, snuck them out of the system along with the remnants of the Starkmanir tribe.
 The fort constructed by Lord Basad came to be known as Lord Bastion during its valiant two month stand against the invading rebel forces.
 When it finally fell, the last of the Nefantar that were able to left Ani for good.